C00kie-/awesome-foss-tools/README.md

 # day-to-day-FOSS-tools

-Curated list of tools to use everyday.
+Curated list of Free and Open Source Softwares to use everyday.

 Each point includes a quick description that makes the choice easy for anyone, to pick up the tool he needs:
   - theme (one key word: text edit, or mindmap)